riscv-boom/riscv-boom/docs/sections/instruction-fetch-stage.rst

 nor does it support fetching unaligned relative to the superscalar fetch address.
 [1]_

 The i-cache does not (currently) support hit-under-miss.
-If an icache miss occurs, the icache will not accept any further requests until the miss has been handled.
-This is less than ideal for scenarios in which the pipeline discovers a branch mispredict and would like to redirect the icache to start fetching along the correct path.
+If an i-cache miss occurs, the i-cache will not accept any further requests until the miss has been handled.
+This is less than ideal for scenarios in which the pipeline discovers a branch mispredict and would like to redirect the i-cache to start fetching along the correct path.

 Fetching Compressed Instructions
 --------------------------------